Have you set your freelance copywriting rates yet? One of the most daunting tasks for the new freelance copywriter has to be setting their prices.

 The trick is to charge realistic yet profitable rates for freelance copywriting without exceeding the amount that the market will bear.

-Discounting rates for copywriting services
+Discounting rates for freelance copywriting

 Many companies might want to order a number or series of articles for you and will normally expect a bit of a discount on your standard rates due to the quantity of work.